-Welcome to our Fine Paints of Europe page where you will find over 30 web pages of our projects and articles specific to this paint product and Shearer Painting.
-For inquiries you can fill out this online paint bid request, or please call us in Seattle at 206-431-3606 or Bellevue at 425-453-1067.
+Shearer Painting holds three individual certifications from Fine Paints of Europe.
+John Shearer speaks annually at Fine Paints Certification in Woodstock Vermont.
+On our Fine Paints of Europe page will find over 30 web pages of our projects and articles specific to this paint product and Shearer Painting.
+For inquiries you can fill out this online paint bid request,.
 We also welcome inquiries from Los Angeles, Portland, and Tacoma.

 Request Pricing for Paint Project